Features

 has three attributes:

-- err: The caught exception itself
+: The caught exception itselfbase_message

-- trace: A stack trace
+: A stack trace

 This option might be invoked something like this: